torvista/Zen_Cart-Structured_Data/README.md

 Check the output on all your pages for empty parameters or properties that don't reflect what they should.

-Every site is different, so it is impossible to make this particular plugin 100% plug and play, you DO need to check the markup output carefully to ensure it reflects your business and be prepared to modify accordingly or report any omissions if you think they are relevant generally.
+Every site is different, so it is impossible to make this plugin 100% plug and play, you DO need to check the markup output carefully to ensure it reflects your business and be prepared to modify accordingly or report any omissions if you think they are relevant generally.

  Use the various debuggers to check the various blocks: